Will major depression ever go away?

 Getting treatment can help shorten a depressive episode and reduce the risk of future episodes occurring.
 Receiving treatment such as medication or cognitive-behavioral therapy can lead to improvement in a matter of weeks.
 When someone is experiencing a depressive episode, it may seem that depression never ends.
 Unfortunately, there is technically no cure for depression, since it is always possible that the condition will recur in the future.

 However, there are many different therapeutic approaches that can help treat depression and relieve symptoms.
+Antidepressant medications are commonly prescribed to help regulate brain chemistry by targeting neurotransmitters, and it is important to work with a healthcare provider to find the proper dose.
+It often takes a few weeks for antidepressant medications to take effect.
+Interpersonal psychotherapy is another effective treatment, especially for resolving conflicts in important relationships.
 The goal of treating depression should be to create coping mechanisms and support systems that can be used when symptoms of depression occur.
+Joining a support group and involving family members in the recovery process can provide valuable encouragement and help individuals stay engaged in treatment.
 It is important to remember that no two people have the same experience with depression, so treatment of depression should be tailored specifically to each person.
 If left untreated, chronic depression can worsen physical and mental health and increase the risk of suicidal thoughts.

 Chronic depression can last for a long time, up to decades, but it can be improved with proper management or treatment.
 Managing chronic depression may vary slightly from person to person.
 Research has shown that the combination of medication and therapy leads to a more rapid remission of chronic depression than either approach alone.
-In more severe or treatment-resistant cases, treatments such as deep brain stimulation may be an option.
+In more severe or treatment-resistant cases, treatments such as deep brain stimulation or electroconvulsive therapy may be an option when standard medications and psychotherapy are ineffective.
+Advanced treatments like transcranial magnetic stimulation (TMS) work by targeting nerve cells in specific areas of the brain to improve symptoms.

 Getting Help for Depression Can Improve Health and Level of Functioning.
 Treatment can also reduce the amount of time depression lasts, as well as reduce the severity of symptoms and the risk of recurrence.
 There is no single effective treatment for depression, and the success rate of each treatment varies from person to person.
 Some people may respond well to medications, while others may see more improvement through online therapy and counseling.